craftcms/cms/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please review the following guidelines before submitting a report.
-We take security very seriously, and we do our best to resolve security issues as quickly as possible.
+If you discover a security vulnerability, please review these guidelines before submitting a report.
+We take security seriously and do our best to resolve security issues as quickly as possible.

 ## Guidelines

 While working to identify potential security vulnerabilities, we ask that you:

-- Share any issues that you discover with us via [Github](https://github.com/craftcms/cms/security/advisories) or [our website](https://craftcms.com/contact) as soon as possible.
+- Share any issues you discover with us via [Github](https://github.com/craftcms/cms/security/advisories) or [our website](https://craftcms.com/contact) as soon as possible.
 - Give us a reasonable amount of time to address any reported issues before publicizing them.
 - Only report issues that are [in scope](#scope).
 - Provide a quality report with precise explanations and concrete attack scenarios.
-- Make sure you are aware of the versions of Craft and Commerce that are actively [receiving security fixes](https://craftcms.com/knowledge-base/supported-versions).
+- Make sure you’re aware of the versions of Craft and Commerce that are actively [receiving security fixes](https://craftcms.com/knowledge-base/supported-versions).

 ## Scope

-We are only interested in vulnerabilities that affect Craft, or [1st party Craft plugins](https://github.com/craftcms) , tested against **your own local installation of the software**.
+We are only interested in vulnerabilities that affect Craft or [first party Craft plugins](https://github.com/craftcms), tested against **your own local installation of the software**.
 You can install a local copy of Craft by following these [installation instructions](https://craftcms.com/docs/installing).
 Do **not** test against any Craft installation that you don’t own, including [craftcms.com](https://craftcms.com) or [demo.craftcms.com](https://demo.craftcms.com).

 ### Qualifying Vulnerabilities